 As Jackie Robinson broke the color barrier in the 1950s, Patton is doing the same for women in the '90s.

 "I am like Jackie Robinson," she said.
-"You have to hide your feelings even when your irritated because you have to be the example.
+"You have to hide your feelings even when you're irritated, because you have to be the example.
 I've been accused of my business card being a practical joke."

 But it's no joke.
 Chad Zerbe, a left-handed pitcher for Hillsborough Community College, doesn't think so, either.
-Zerbe was first drafted out of Gaither High School in 1990 by the Chicago White Sox after Patton brought him to the team's attention.
-He didn't sign, but this past Monday, he was drafted in the 16th round by the Los Angeles Dodgers.
+Zerbe first was drafted out of Gaither High School in 1990 by the White Sox after Patton brought him to the team's attention.
+He didn't sign, but on Monday the Los Angeles Dodgers drafted him in the 16th round.

 Chad's father, Bill Zerbe, agrees.